department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-outside.md

 ### Can I get disability compensation from VA?

-Yes, if you have 1 or more health problems believed to be caused by Agent Orange, **and** 1 of these is true:
+Yes, if you have 1 or more health problems linked to Agent Orange, **and** 1 of these is true:

   - You had regular security duties on the fenced-in perimeters of bases in Thailand during the Vietnam Era
   - You served near areas outside Vietnam where there was testing or storage of Agent Orange and other herbicides